ladybug-tools/honeybee-resources/sample_folder_structure/project_folder/1-lightsource/README.md

-# Light source folder
+# Light source

 `/1-lightsource`

-This folder includes all light sources in Radiance scene.
+This folder includes all the sources of light in Radiance scene.